MaxHalford/chime/README.md

 ## Adding a new theme

 I have toyed with the idea of allowing users to add their own theme(s), but at the moment I rather keep things minimal.
 However, I'm happy to integrate new themes into the library.
 You can propose a new theme by [opening a pull request](https://github.com/creme-ml/creme/issues/new) that adds the necessary .wav files to the [`themes` directory](https://github.com/MaxHalford/chime/tree/main/themes).
-Be creative 👩‍🎨!
+Be creative! 👩‍🎨

 ## Things to do